ollimenzel/blog/content/post/2023/07/ReconnectMultiLanguagePages/index.md

     id: 110791093243249335
 image: reconnect.png
 ---
-When copying pages with language variations using ShareGate, you may encounter an issue where the Pages for the different languages are not properly connected to each other.
-This results in the variations not being displayed correctly on the site.

-To fix this issue, you can use PowerShell to reconnect the pages with their language variations.
-In this blog post, we'll walk through the PowerShell code for doing this.

 ### Step-by-Step Explanation of the Code

 Here's a step-by-step explanation of the PowerShell code for reconnecting pages with language variations after copying them with ShareGate: